 Obama’s quip drew harsh criticism from many on the political right, which accused him of trivializing terrorism.
 “It’s a flippant, arrogant, and ignorant comment,” said Oliver North, the former United States Marine Corps Lieutenant Colonel.
 Yet however politically attractive this argument might be, it is false on its face.
 As Obama hinted, it is a simple fact of life that not all terrorist organizations pose an equal threat to the United States and its allies.

 This flap could not have been timelier.
 The al Qaeda of yesterday is gone.
 What is left is a collection of many different splinter organizations, some of which have their own -- and profoundly local -- agendas.
-The U.S. response to each should be, as Obama put it, “defined and specific enough that it doesn’t lead us to think that any horrible actions that take place around the world that are motivated in part by an extremist Islamic ideology are a
+The U.S. response to each should be, as Obama put it, “defined and specific enough that it doesn’t lead us to think that any horrible actions that take place around the world that are motivated in part by an extremist Islamic ideology are a direct threat to us or something that we have to wade into.”

 - Full website and iPad access